Emmett Till historical marker has been removed and will be made bulletproof

 His mother had her son's casket open at his funeral to show the violence done to her son.
 An all-white, all-male jury acquitted two white men accused of the slaying.

-News of the killing, the shocking pictures of his brutalized dead body, and the acquittal of the suspects became a galvanizing force for the civil rights movement.
+News of the killing, the shocking pictures of his brutalized body and the acquittal of the suspects became a galvanizing force for the civil rights movement.

 The new memorial is planned to be installed at an Oct.
 19 ceremony, and some of Till's relatives are expected to attend.